skyfe79/Awesome/README.md

 - [nitric](https://github.com/nitrictech/nitric) - Nitric is a multi-language framework for cloud applications with infrastructure from code.
 - [CodeGPT](https://github.com/appleboy/CodeGPT) - A CLI written in Go language that writes git commit messages or do a code review brief for you using ChatGPT AI (gpt-4.1, gpt-4o model) and automatically installs a git prepare-commit-msg hook.
 - [any-sync](https://github.com/anyproto/any-sync) - An open-source protocol enabling high-performance, local-first, peer-to-peer, end-to-end encrypted collaborative apps.
-- [ollama](https://github.com/ollama/ollama) - Get up and running with Kimi-K2.5, GLM-4.7, DeepSeek, gpt-oss, Qwen, Gemma and other models.
+- [ollama](https://github.com/ollama/ollama) - Get up and running with Kimi-K2.5, GLM-5, MiniMax, DeepSeek, gpt-oss, Qwen, Gemma and other models.
 - [nvm-windows](https://github.com/coreybutler/nvm-windows) - A node.js version management utility for Windows.
 Ironically written in Go.
 - [DeepLX](https://github.com/OwO-Network/DeepLX) - Powerful Free DeepL API, No Token Required
 - [cli](https://github.com/create-go-app/cli) - ✨ A complete and self-contained solution for developers of any qualification to create a production-ready project with backend (Go), frontend (JavaScript, TypeScript) and deploy automation (Ansible, Docker) by running only one CLI command.